bitnom/electron-abi-fix/README.md

 # electron-abi-fix
 Fixes "Module version mismatch.
 Expected x, got x." errors.
+You usually encounter this error when running "npm start"

 Installation: Drop into your project's root directory where your package.json file is located.